-Many years ago, I had the privilege of working with a remarkable young lady at a drug and alcohol rehab center.
+Many years ago, I had the privilege of working with a remarkable young lady at a drug and alcohol rehab center during her Recovery from addiction.
 For all intents and purposes, she was a broken human being.
 Multiple failed suicide attempts, insane abuses and years of hardcore drug addiction had destroyed her spirit and rendered her nearly helpless.
 She spent 90 days with us and then went on to become an out-patient.
 One day, somewhere around the 140-day mark, I asked her to share with the group what she found was the most difficult aspect of life outside of the rehab center.
 She replied, “Learning how to be okay with being okay.”

 I found her reflection remarkably astute.
 Here she was desperately trying to piece together the fabric of a life ripped apart by addiction and here I was, with my X number of years clean, fancy shoes and neat haircut, both still struggling with the same concept.
 How do I become okay with being okay?

 I’m a junkie.
 Over the years I’ve been everything from a doughnut junkie, to a drug/alcohol junkie, sex junkie, adrenaline junkie, relationship junkie, acquisition junkie, and throughout it all, an unmanageability junkie.